Werewolf by Night: Jack Russell

 The Werewolf appears as part of the new Midnight Sons team to hunt down zombies who escaped A.R.M.O.R. headquarters and prevent the contagion from spreading.
 Prior to the team's mission, he records a video will and testament telling his sister that he is happy in life.
-He was given a vaccine developed by Morbius, the Living Vampire.
+He was given a vaccine developed by Morbius.
 In their search for the missing zombie Deadpool, the team battles and kills zombie Men-Fish and their leader, the Piranha.
 After battling the Hood's Night Shift and watching ally the Man-Thing seemingly die in a battle against Deadpool, Russell's vaccine fails him and he becomes a zombie.
 He then confronts Jennifer Kale.
-He battles Morbius, who realizes that Jack's werewolf form is not subject to the virus, and Jennifer Kale summons a moonlight spell to mutate him into the Werewolf.
+He battles Morbius, who realizes that Jack's werewolf form is not subject to the virus, and Kale summons a moonlight spell to mutate him into the Werewolf.
 Jack is later restored to normal by Morbius, who developed a cure for the zombie virus using Spider-Man's blood and samples of the zombie virus from different realities.
 After the death of Frank Castle, Morbius pieces the Punisher together again and enlists his help in saving monsters from extinction.
 Jack Russell, the Man-Thing and the Living Mummy are part of the Legion of Monsters, who fight those who would wipe out all monsters.
 The Punisher aids this group in protecting an underground city that has many innocent, sentient monsters.
 Russell appears among many mystical beings of lupine and feline nature drawn to the headquarters of X-Factor Investigations by the imminent birth of the mutant Wolfsbane's child.
 While many of the gathered beings wish to acquire the child for their own ends, Russell seems intent on protecting mother and child.
 Once the child is born, it is rejected by a shaken Wolfsbane due to its vicious, feral nature and her own religious beliefs.
 The cub appears to be caught up in a convergence of the mystic forces seeking it, vanishing explosively from the Earth; however, Russell finds the child hiding in a cave and takes it under his care.
 Deadpool later discovered that Russell had an affair with his wife Shiklah.
-Deadpool then promptly blew off Jack's head with a blunderbuss, but Shiklah revealed that Jack would survive.
+Deadpool then promptly decapitates Jack with a blunderbuss, but Shiklah reveals that he will survive.